bcarlborg/personal-site/README.md

 # My Personal Website
-This is the github repository containing the content and build tools for my personal website -- [www.beau-carlborg.com](https://www.beau-carlborg.com).
+This is the github repository containing the content and build tools for my personal website at [beau-carlborg.com](https://www.beau-carlborg.com).

-## Structure of this repository
+## Structure of this Repository
-The code that is served at my domain is contained in the `dist/` directory.
-The directory is automatically picked up and served by cloudflare.
+The content for my personal website is kept in the [src/](./src/) directory.
+This content is mostly written in markdown.

-Most of the content on that website is in blog posts.
-The content for those posts is in the `src/` directory of this respository written in markdown.
-To construct the final HTML that is served on the website, I run scripts contained in the `build_scripts/` directory.
+The HTML, CSS and assets that are served on my domain are kept in the [dist/](./dist/) directory.

-More specific information about the repository and the associated scripts can be found in the [DEVELOPER.md](DEVELOPER.md) file.
+The build scripts in [build-scripts/](./build-scripts/) create the content in the [dist/](./dist/) directory from the content in the `src/` directory.